HAFL-WWI/Digital-Forest-Monitoring/webapp/README.md

 - add an entry: `127.0.0.1 app.karten-werk.ch`
 - Select File > Save to save your changes.

+### Translations

+This site is available in german and french.
+Translation texts can be managed [here](https://docs.google.com/spreadsheets/d/1ouSogLBySSER3bi8pEuHVdi3-ODx-K1GzYSIp57EmmU/edit?usp=sharing)

+If you change the translation texts in the google sheet, you have to recreate the corresponding json files.
+This can be done with this service. [https://github.com/thealphadollar/vanilla-i18n/blob/master/csv_to_vanilla-i18n/csv_to_vanilla_i18.py](https://github.com/thealphadollar/vanilla-i18n/blob/master/csv_to_vanilla-i18n/csv_to_vanilla_i18.py)

 ### Installing

 While in the newly created folder, install all the dependencies.